adnan-sheikh/portfolio/Readme.md

 # Portfolio project

-This project is a part of Codecademy Front End Engineer Career Path.
+This project is a part of **Codecademy Front End Engineer Career Path**.

 My portfolio website highlights the projects I have completed so far in my journey.